-No, this isn’t the sort of orange chicken that you find on Chinese takeout menus that comprises battered and fried chicken chunks drenched in a gloppy, cloying sauce.
-This is the sort of orange chicken that’s an easy, aromatic riff on roast chicken with lemon and will have both you and your family clamoring for it again.
+This isn’t the sort of orange chicken that you find on Chinese takeout menus that comprises battered and fried chicken chunks drenched in a gloppy, cloying sauce.
+This is the sort of orange chicken that’s an easy, aromatic riff on roast chicken with lemon that will have both you and your family clamoring for it again.
 No lie.
 And unlike its sadly Americanized Chinese counterpart, it’s bathed in a smooth, silken pan sauce.
-The recipe makes a gracious plenty of this thin gravy, so spoon it over rice, potatoes, polenta, or whatever you choose to serve on the side.
+The recipe makes a gracious plenty of the thin, lighter-than-gravy pan sauce, so spoon it over rice, potatoes, polenta, or whatever you choose to serve on the side.

 - 3 teaspoons kosher salt

 - 1 teaspoon freshly ground black pepper

 - 1 small orange, preferably organic, quartered